Fang2403/Vignette-for-reading-and-summarizing-data-from-API/README.md

 information for the entire stocks/equities markets.

 I am going to define a function named `one_day` to connect the API and return a tibble.
-Users can specify the date through this funciton.
+Users can specify the date through this function.

 ``` r
 one_day <- function(date){